miguelnietoa/miguelnietoa/README.md

 I have experience with Python, JavaScript and Java.

-- 🔭 I’m currently working on web projects but also related to Data Science.
+- 🔭 I’m currently working on web projects and Data Science
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Mining
 - 😄 I just finished a Machine Learning course!
 <!--
 - 👯 I’m looking to collaborate on ...